unicode-org/message-format-wg/spec/registry.md

 > ```
 > This can produce "You have 405 feet to go."

-Not all per-units are compatible with the primary unit.
+Not all usages are compatible with the unit.
-Implementations will produce a _Bad Option_ error for units or combinations of units and per-units that are not supported.
+Implementations will produce a _Bad Option_ error for units or combinations of units and usages that are not supported.

 #### Selection